jasjammy/timekeeping-api/README.md

     * Factory Girl : Testing
     * Faker : Faking data

+##Technical Decisions
+* This API is a JSON API.
+Since there is no frontend to this application, JSON was better when making requests on the command line.

 ##Assumptions

 ###Timecard
 A Timecard is the model that has username and occurence.
 It has many Time Enteries.
-I assume, that a Timecard is per day.
+I assume, that there is a Timecard per day.
+I assume that the user is only entering a Timecard for that day.

 ###Time Entry
 A Time Entry belongs to only one Timecard.
 A Time Entry can represent a start or end time.
 This depends on the other entries for that Timecard.